Single Sign-On (SSO)

 • Role mapping specific to a database instance

-• Custom groups claim besides groups
+• Create custom claims besides groups

 • Updating SSO on already running instances